ryterdal/guide_reproducible_research/chapters/04_case_by_case_practices.md

-DataLab recommends [Pixi][] as a task runner for most projects, since it's relatively easy-to-use and also has other features related to reproducibility (see FIXME).
+DataLab recommends [Pixi][] as a task runner for most projects, since it's relatively easy-to-use and also has other features related to reproducibility (see {numref}`FIXME`).
 For projects with many interdependent tasks, DataLab recommends [Snakemake][] as a build system.
 Many other task runners and build systems also exist.

 [Pixi]: https://pixi.sh/
 [Snakemake]: https://snakemake.github.io/